Cortandone, the town of wild nature that “challenges” the witches.

 It is 17 km from Asti, the provincial capital.

-From that date, and for more than a century, the Facello and Pelletta will remain the only feudal lords of Cortandone.
+For more than a century, from 1654, the Facello and Pelletto were the only lords of Cortandone.

 Food and wine and typical products.

 The area includes wine and cereal crops, hazelnut cultivation, vine nursery, horticulture, and beekeeping among its main products.

 From the churchyard of the Church of Saint Antonio Abate it is possible to observe the remains of the walls of the ancient castle, now disappeared.

 Also, worth seeing are the Chapel of Saint Carlo, the Church of Saint Grato, and the Sanctuary of Saint Salvatore.

 We also point out a panoramic point in Frazione Campia, the giant bench “Serpanca” and the mural created in October 2021 by the artist Roberto Collodoro.